hashgraph/did-method/did-method-specification.md

 A Hedera FileID is a triplet of numbers, e.g. `1.5.34634` represents file number `34634` within realm `5` within shard `1`.
 Hedera TopicID follows a similar format and is defined as a triplet of numbers, e.g. `0.0.21243` represents a topic identifier `21243` within realm `0` within shard `0`.

+Realms allow Solidity smart contracts to run in parallel.
+Realms are not relevant to this DID Method.
+In the future, when the number of consensus nodes warrants, the Hedera network will be divided up into shards such that a particular transaction will be processed into consensus only by a subset of the full set of nodes.

 ##### Appnet Address Book
 Each appnet that utilizes the Hedera DID Method must create and manage an address book file stored in the Hedera File Service.
 Unlike DID Documents which are persisted in an appnet's state, appnet address books are persisted in the state of the Hedera network nodes on the file service.
 The Hedera network consequently provides a decentralized and trusted discovery mechanism for appnet address books.
-The address book file contains URLs of the indivodual servers that comprise the appnet and that provide CRUD services for the DIDs within this appnet and Topic IDs within Hedera network used for posting DID and verifiable credentials.
+The address book file contains URLs of the individual servers that comprise the appnet and that provide CRUD services for the DIDs within this appnet and Topic IDs within Hedera network used for posting DID and verifiable credentials.
 The address book is a JSON file compatible with a JSON schema defined [here](appnet-address-book.schema.json).

 Example address book file content:
 ```json